 I have a paint sprayer but the idea of taping, prepping and spraying near our brick stresses me out.
 I felt like a brush and roller gives me more control.

 The only concern I had was with the whole process was how to deal with the weather stripping.
-I know if rubber is painted it can crack later and look crappy.
-From the road it appears that our neighbor left the weather stripping alone and it’s still white.
 Why pull it off if it’s in good shape?

 I normally use this wide tool for edging when I paint and I decided to wedge it under the weather stripping to lift it out of the way and edge as I paint.
 I also used it under the door as I painted the bottom.